iomesh/docs/docs/advanced-functions/multiple-cluster-management.md

       replicaFactor: "2"
       thinProvision: "true"
       reclaimPolicy: Delete
-      clusterConnection: "iomesh-cluster-1/iomesh-cluster-1-csi-configmap"  # Specify the namespace and configMap for the non-management cluster.
+      clusterConnection: "iomesh-cluster-1/iomesh-cluster-1-csi-configmap"  # The namespace and configMap of the non-management cluster.
-      iomeshCluster: "iomesh-cluster-1/iomesh-cluster-1" # Specify the namespace where this cluster resides and cluster name.
+      iomeshCluster: "iomesh-cluster-1/iomesh-cluster-1" # The namespace of the non-management cluster and its cluster name.
     volumeBindingMode: Immediate
     provisioner: com.iomesh.csi-driver
     allowVolumeExpansion: true
     ```
     ```shell
-      kubectl apply -f <yaml.filename>
+    kubectl apply -f iomesh-cluster1-pvc.yaml
     ```

 ### Verify Deployment

 To verify if the IOMesh clusters are deployed, create a PVC using the StorageClass you created respectively.

 1. Create a PVC for the first IOMesh cluster.
     ```yaml
+    # Source: iomesh-pvc.yaml
     kind: PersistentVolumeClaim
     apiVersion: v1
     kind: PersistentVolumeClaim